NichAttGH/Research-Track-2/README.md

 ## First Task

-In this part of the work, after installing Sphinx and ReadTheDocs theme, I just commented the codes of the RT1_II_A, and the page with all the documentation was created.
+In this part of the work, after installing Sphinx and ReadTheDocs theme, I just commented the codes of the Research Track 1 II Assignment, and the page with all the documentation was created.
-All the new documentation can be found in [this link](https://nichattgh.github.io/NichAtt_RT2_I_A).

 ## Second Task